2023 EVENT SCHEDULE

 Join us for an evening celebrating the power of one.
 ONE Rachael Worby.
 ONE celebrity guest.
 ONE chance to see it live.
 ONE important way to support MUSE/IQUE, raising money to bring live music to so many someONEs!
 This special event benefits MUSE/IQUE'S education and community engagement efforts designed to share the music and imagination of our seasons with the most vulnerable people in our communities.

 This event is for our members at our Orchestra $10,000 level and above.
 If you would like to attend this once-in-a-lifetime experience and similar events in the future, upgrade your membership today!

 HOW TO ATTEND AND RSVP

 MUSE/IQUE is a member-driven organization.
-We do not sell individual tickets to our shows.
-Why?
-Membership means your dollar stretches further.
+Membership means your dollar stretches further!
 With membership, you gain access to a year of top-tier events while directly supporting initiatives to bring live music experiences to your community.